AgacheAndrei/Severin-Bumbaru-2nd-place-educational-game-towerdefense/README.md

 </pre>

 ### **!
 48 hours to resolve this problem !**
 ### THE GAME IS NOT COMPLETE - because the time was short and we tried to deliver as much as possible
+#### I think not all the files where uploaded, some github magic happened

 ## Scores 💯
 <pre>